Izumi0XD/CYBER_SECURITY_NOTES/DAY_10/README.md

 the suggested reverse shel for this experiment is a shell by ***Pentestmonkey*** by using command -

     wget http://pentestmonkey.net/tools/php-reverse-shell/php-reverse-shell-1.0.tar.gz
-⇨ After downlaoding the file we have to extract it and the open it by nano or mousepad or vscode whatever we just have to change it's ip and port no.
+⇨ After downlaoding the file we have to extract it and the open it by nano or mousepad or vscode whatever we just have to change it's ip and port no.</br>
 ⇨ For ip[ we have to provide tun0's ip and port can be any port which is not in use or we won't use.
 ### • 5.
 For uploading this file we will use a new tool known as ***Burpsuite*** thi sis a very good for pentresting and stuff on webpages.
 So now we have to set our burpsuite by doing folloing steps.
   • 1.
 Firstly we have to install an extension on any browser we are gonna use it's name is "[FoxyProxy](https://addons.mozilla.org/en-US/firefox/addon/foxyproxy-standard/)"